Contents: Damage from acid rain and industrial…⇓ Damage from bird droppings, insects…⇓ Stains after water drops dry ⇓ Paint chips ⇓

 Causes of damage

-Industrial pollution and exhaust gases of automobile engines enter the atmospheric air and mix with rain or dew drops, forming solutions of various acids.
-These acids can be deposited on the paintwork of the car body.
-The subsequent evaporation of water leads to an increase in the concentration of acids, which can damage the paintwork of the body.
+Industrial pollution and exhaust gases from automobile engines enter the atmosphere and mix with raindrops or dew, forming solutions of various acids.
+These acids can settle on the paintwork of the car body.
+Subsequent evaporation of water leads to an increase in the concentration of acids, which can damage the paintwork of the body.

-The longer the acid solution remains on the body, the more likely it is to be damaged.
+The longer the acid solution remains on the body, the greater the likelihood of damage.

 Protective measures

-To protect the paintwork, wash the body and apply a wax polish to it, following the instructions below.
-These protective measures should be taken immediately if you think that acid precipitation has come into contact with the paintwork of the body.
+To protect the paintwork, you should wash the body and apply wax polish to it, following the instructions below.
+These protective measures should be taken immediately if you believe that the paintwork has been exposed to acidic precipitation.

 Damage from bird droppings, insects and tree sap